habpygo/webmamgiota/README.md

 Then start the sender: `$ go run sender/send.go`.

+You can also read all the past transactions, i.e. messages + value,  at the address: `go run history/history.go`.

 If you pick up the transaction hash from the Terminal output and paste it into the input field on the site https://thetangle.org you find your transaction.

 If the Node is offline try another one, mentioned above.